 Kids & Pets

-At two weeks from my due date we’re checking off a few more lingering nursery updates, like painting the closet door, organizing the clutter within…
+At two weeks from my due date we’re checking off a few more lingering nursery updates, like painting the closet door a bright happy color, organizing the clutter within…

 … making/hanging some more art, and changing our minds in the curtain arena (you know we love a good final-hour switcheroo).

-The green closet door was heavily influenced by Clara, who kept saying “my baby will like a colored door like mine but not pink” – and since a bold green door was originally in our plan back in January (which we mentioned to Clara, hence her obsession with it) we decided to stop hemming and hawing and just go for it.
+The green closet door was heavily influenced by Clara, who kept saying “my baby will like a colored door like mine but not pink” – and since a bold green door was originally in our plan back in January (which we mentioned to Clara, hence her obsession) we decided to stop hemming and hawing and just go for it.